ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-check-if-a-list-has-values.md

 This expression returns integer value containing the number of records in the entered list.

-Here is an example expression and its description.
+Here is a sample expression and its description.
 This example is defined in the sales order header and checks if the lines contain one specific product.

-So the repository of the calculated attribute is **Crm.Sales.SalesOrders** and its expressions are:
+The repository of the calculated attribute is **Crm.Sales.SalesOrders** and its expressions are:

 ```
 10: SUM EXP:20 CONST:1